sbechet/xmrs/README.md

 # XMrs File format library

-A no_std-supporting library to edit Sound Tracker data with pleasure.
+A no_std library to edit Sound Tracker data with pleasure.

 Because "Representation is the Essence of Programming".